 A system for every one of your needs, present or future

 It’s important to take into account your evolving needs for stability characterization and throughput.
-Choosing fully-featured Prometheus Panta gives you the peace of mind of knowing you’ll be ready for projects that demand simultaneous, multi-parameter characterization.
+Choosing fully-featured Prometheus Panta gives you the peace of mind knowing you’ll be ready for projects that demand simultaneous, multi-parameter characterization.
 If having a path to automation is what you and your stakeholders have in mind, go with the Prometheus NT.Plex.

 Your best bet when you want an easy path to automation.
 Get thermal unfolding and chemical denaturation with optional backreflection for aggregation evaluation.